 The application crashing issue is being highly reported from the users.
-In this case I want to tell you that as Apple has just moved to an 64-bit operating system with macOS high sierra, 32-bit applications are creating issue with the new OS.
-Now all the app developers have to convert their apps to 64-bit from 32-bit; but it’s really a question of long time.
-Till then this is an serious issue with macOS High Sierra.
+In this case, I want to tell you that as Apple has just moved to a 64-bit operating system with macOS high sierra, 32-bit applications are creating the issue with the new OS.
+Now all the app developers have to convert their apps to 64-bit from 32-bit, but it’s really a question of a long time.
+Till then this is a serious issue with macOS High Sierra.

-As a fix to this issue I will suggest you to update your apps to the latest version.
-You can also visit particular app developer website to read about the compatibility of High Sierra.
+As a fix to this issue, I will suggest you update your apps to the latest version.
+You can also visit the particular app developer website to read about the compatibility of High Sierra.

 One more thin in this concern I can suggest you.
 That is to reset your apps.
 Believe me, resetting your applications will help you in this case a lot.
 I personally use CleanMyMac to uninstall and reset those issue creating apps and it really work like magic.